patresi/rappers-grid/README.md

 # Adding more rappers and contributing

 Feel free to send pull requests.
+Dont forget to compress the images.

 # License